Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Who is responsible for clearly expressing Product Backlog items? (choose the best answer)

-- [ ] The Scrum Master, or the Scrum Master may have the Development Team do it.
+- [ ] The Scrum Master, or the Scrum Master may have the Developers do it.
 - [ ] The Scrum Master.
 - [x] The Product Owner.
-- [ ] The business analyst who represents the Product Owner in the Development Team.
+- [ ] The business analyst who represents the Product Owner in the Scrum Team.

 **[⬆ Back to Top](#table-of-contents)**

-### What is the best suited structure for Development Teams in order to produce integrated Increments? (choose the best answer)
+### What is the best suited structure for Scrum Teams in order to produce integrated Increments? (choose the best answer)

-- [ ] Each Development Team works only one technical layer of the system (e.g. GUI, database, middle tier, interfaces).
+- [ ] Each Scrum Team works only one technical layer of the system (e.g. GUI, database, middle tier, interfaces).
-- [x] Each Development Team develops functionality from beginning to end throughout all technical layers.
+- [x] Each Scrum Team develops functionality from beginning to end throughout all technical layers.

 **[⬆ Back to Top](#table-of-contents)**